kw7oe/mini-db/README.md

   - [x] Implement deletion on internal node.
   - [x] Implement merging after the neighbouring nodes pointers/key-values < N.
   - [x] Implement mergeing for internal nodes.
-  - [ ] Implement rebalancing to reduce the number of merges need. _(probably come back to this later)_
+  - [ ] Implement rebalancing to reduce the number of merges need.
+    - [x] Implement steal from siblings if can't merge both nodes together.
+    - [ ] Check if there's still other rebalancing optimisation technique available...
   - [ ] Replace hardcoded max internal node count of 3 with the actual internal node count supported by our data format.
       - This require us to generate a larger datasets to tests the